jordimontana82/fake-xrm-easy/README.md

 ##Getting Started

 For a general overview of the framework and samples please refer to [this](http://dynamicsvalue.com/get-started/overview) link.

+If you have any kind of questions, or anything you would like to discuss, please do not hesitate to send me an email and I'll be happy to discuss.

 ##Contributing

-This is section is in progress, if you wanna contribute, please [get in touch](http://dynamicsvalue.com/contact).
+Please consider the below guidelines for contributing to the project:

+* If you detect and raise any issues, they will be resolved much more quickly if you provide a unit test to reproduce the issue.
+Also, if you raised an issue and still remains open for a while, please do not hesitate to send me an email to see if I could help.
+* Finally, if you are able to even fix the issue yourself, which would be awesome, please do fork the project and submit a pull request.
+We'll thank you forever and ever.

 ##Roadmap / Backlog